 A time difference of merely 5 minutes will completely break Windows logons.
 Servers that are domain members will automatically have their time synched with a domain controller upon joining the domain, but stand-alone servers need to have NTP set up to sync to an external source so the clock remains accurate.

 If you’re building a web server, for example, you’re only going to want web ports (80 and 443) open to that server from the internet.
 If the server has other functions such as remote desktop (RDP) for management, they should only be available over a VPN connection.

-The Windows Server firewall is a decent built-in software firewall that allows configuration of port-based traffic from within the OS.
-On a stand alone server, the Windows Server firewall will at least provide some protection against network based attacks.
+The Windows Server firewall is a decent built-in software firewall that allows the configuration of port-based traffic from within the OS.
+On a stand-alone server, the Windows Server firewall will at least provide some protection against network-based attacks.